 Larger burns require that you plan for placement of fire/emergency lanes and entrances for emergency and fire service vehicles.
 To identify and divide quadrants, and create Safety Corridors, Burning Man uses clock face designations.
 Normally the Safety Corridors would be placed at the 3:00 & 9:00 positions (see diagram above).
 FAST will help you with this planning.

 Determine the Number of Safety Perimeter Crew

-You will need a minimum of one person on your Perimeter Team for every 25 feet of the perimeter’s circumference.
-To make it simple:
+You will need a minimum of one front-line person on your perimeter crew for every 15 feet (4.5 m) of the perimeter’s circumference.
+Some simple examples: